Chaos and localized phases in a two-body linear kicked rotor system: Momentum-coupled linear kicked rotor

 In this approximation, at $t$-th kick, the highest power of $K_s$ is $2t$, and all the lower powers of $K_s$ have been ignored, and $0 \le a_1,a_2 \le 1$ are constants (independent of $K_s$) that arise from averaging over $\theta$.
-Using this, we arrive at an estimate for the dependence of the largest eigenvalue on $K_s$ to be
+Using this, the dependence of the largest eigenvalue on $K_s$ becomes

 From this, we can infer that $\lambda_{\rm max} \approx \ln(K_s)$.
 This was checked against a direct computation of $\lambda_{\rm max}$ by evolving the tangent vectors of the map in Eq. \ref{Eqn:class_map}.
 Figure \ref{fig:lyaexp} shows $\lambda_{\rm max}$ as a function of $\ln(K_s)$ obtained using these two different methods.
 The red symbols represent $\lambda_{\rm max}$ directly obtained from the map, and the black line indicates that obtained by evolving $[J(\theta)^{\rm T}]^t ~ [J(\theta)]^t$ for $t = 8000$ kicks.
 The slope being unity in the semilog plot suggests that $\lambda_{\rm max} \sim \ln(K_s)$.
 We also observe a good agreement between these two curves especially for $K_s \gg 1$.
 This approximation breaks down for $K_s \approx 1$ and in fact over-estimates the dependence since we ignored the lower order terms in Eq.\ref {eq:appx_jacob}.

-We might note that the logarithmic dependence of Lyapunov exponent on $K_s$ is reminiscent of similar log-dependence, at large chaos parameters, in the case of other popular classical kicked systems, namely, kicked rotor \cite{SanPauBha22} and the kicked top \cite{Haa10}.
+We might note that the logarithmic dependence of $\lambda_{\rm max}$ on $K_s$ is reminiscent of similar log-dependence, at large chaos parameters, in the case of other popular classical kicked systems, namely, kicked rotor \cite{SanPauBha22} and the kicked top \cite{Haa10}.

-The parameter values in Fig. \ref {fig:1} were chosen in order to compare with the corresponding quantum dynamics in the next section.
-Unlike the LKR and $x$-LKR, we emphasize that the $m$-LKR has no integrals of motion, and chaos emerges due to the interactions in momentum space \cite{Ber84,KesGanRef16}.
-Hence, this setup will allow us to answer questions about the fate of quantum localization in the presence of interactions when the classical phase space is predominantly chaotic, and if it is truly of quantum origin or just a manifestation of underlying classical dynamics.